 You can manually set the shutter speed, aperture, and ISO speed for movie shooting.
-Using manual exposure to shoot movies is for advanced users
+Using manual exposure to shoot movies is for advanced users.

-- Set the ISO speed.

-- Press the <M-Fn> button.
+- Set the ISO speed. - Press the <M-Fn> button.

-- Turn the < >> dial to select the ISO speed item.

 - Turn the < >> dial to set it.

-- 3 Set the shutter speed (1) and aperture (2). - Press the shutter button halfway and check the exposure level indicator. - To set the shutter speed, turn the dial.
-To set the aperture, turn the dial. - The settable shutter speeds vary depending on the frame rate.
+- Set the shutter speed (1) and aperture (2). - Press the shutter button halfway and check the exposure level indicator. - To set the shutter speed, turn the dial.
+To set the aperture, turn the < dial. - The settable shutter speeds vary depending on the frame rate.

-- ▲ Focus and shoot the movie. - The procedure is the same as steps 2 and 3 for "Autoexposure Shooting" (p.209).
+- Focus and shoot the movie. - The procedure is the same as steps 2 and 3 for "Autoexposure Shooting" (p.209).